List of airports in French Polynesia

 This is a list of airports in French Polynesia, sorted by location.

 French Polynesia (Polynésie française) is an overseas territory (territoire d'outre-mer or TOM) of France with the particular designation of overseas country (pays d'outre-mer or POM) in the southern Pacific Ocean.
 It is made up of several groups of Polynesian islands, the most famous island being Tahiti in the Society Islands group, which is also the most populous island, and the seat of the capital of the territory (Papeete).

-Airport
+Airports

 ICAO location identifiers are linked to each airport's Aeronautical Information Publication (AIP), which are available online in Portable Document Format (PDF) from the French Service d'information aéronautique (SIA).
 Locations shown in bold are as per the airport's AIP page.
 Most airports give two locations: the first is the city served, second is the city where the airport is located.

 Airport names shown in bold have scheduled commercial airline service.